L1fescape/stopwatch/README.md

 $ npm start
 ```

-Press the "Enter" key to start the timer.
-Press "Enter" again to stop.
+Press the "Enter" key to start the timer and press it again to stop.
 Repeat to record multiple segments.
-Press Ctrl-c to exit the program.
+Press Ctrl-c to exit.

 ## Demo